-We paid an aggregate of \$18.7 million in cash and recorded contingent consideration of \$4.2 million upon the acquisition of substantially all outstanding shares of a business and the assets of two other businesses, both that offer cloud-based veterinary practice software.
+We paid an aggregate of \$18.7 million in cash and recorded contingent consideration of \$4.2 million upon the acquisition of substantially all outstanding shares of a business and the assets of two other businesses, all of which comprise cloud-based veterinary practice software.
 As part of the business acquisitions, we recorded \$11.7 million in amortizable intangible assets and \$12.4 million in goodwill.
 Amortizable intangible assets primarily consisted of customer lists and software which were assigned weighted average useful lives of 16.4 years and 7.0 years, respectively.
 The weighted average useful life of all recognized amortizable intangible assets was 11.4 years.
-Goodwill is calculated as the consideration in excess of net assets recognized and represents the future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
 Of the total goodwill and amortizable assets acquired, \$5.6 million of amortizable intangible assets are deductible for income tax purposes.
-All assets acquired in connection with these business combinations were assigned to our Companion Animal Group segment.
+All assets acquired in connection with these business combinations were assigned to our CAG segment.
 Two out of three businesses acquired are located outside of the U.S. and, as such, the assets and liabilities recorded are subject to impacts of changes in foreign currency exchange rates.
 The results of operations of these acquired businesses have been included since the acquisition date.
 Pro forma information has not been presented for these business acquisitions because such information is not material to the financial statements.

 We paid an aggregate of \$6.2 million in cash and recorded contingent consideration of \$1.5 million upon the acquisition of all outstanding shares of two veterinary reference laboratory testing businesses and to acquire the assets of two veterinary reference laboratory testing businesses.
 The purchase price in these business acquisitions was allocated primarily to customer list intangible assets, which were assigned a weighted average useful life of 13.3 years. \$4.9 million of amortizable intangible assets associated with these acquisitions are deductible for income tax purposes.
-All assets acquired in connection with these business acquisitions were assigned to our Companion Animal Group segment.
+All assets acquired in connection with these business acquisitions were assigned to our CAG segment.
 Certain of these business acquisitions were of businesses located outside of the U.S. and, as such, the assets and liabilities recorded are subject to impacts of changes in foreign currency exchange rates.
 The results of operations of these acquired businesses have been included since the acquisition date.
 Pro forma information has not been presented for these business acquisitions because such information is not material to the financial statements.